groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/note.md

           text: Call Converter class Convert method and pass the filename for the converted PDF file and the PdfConvertOptions object from the previous step as parameters.
 ---

-## About Note-taking File Formats
+## About note-taking file formats

 Note-taking program files contain sections and pages for storing notes.
 A note document can be as simple as a text document as well as more detailed consisting of digital images, audio/video clips, and hand sketch drawings.

 Common OneNote file extensions and their associated file formats is .ONE.

-## Supported Note Taking File Conversions
+## Supported note-taking file conversions

 | From | To |
 | --- | --- |